cnp3/ebook/principles/transport.rst

 To deal with all these characteristics of the network layer, we need to adapt the techniques that we have introduced in the datalink layer.

-The first point which is common between the two layers is that both use CRCs or checksum to detect transmission errors.
+The first point which is common between the two layers is that both use CRCs or checksums to detect transmission errors.
 Each segment contains a CRC/checksum which is computed over the entire segment (header and payload) by the sender and inserted in the header.
 The receiver recomputes the CRC/checksum for each received segment and discards all segments with an invalid CRC.

 Reliable transport protocols also use sequence numbers and acknowledgment numbers.
 While reliable protocols in the datalink layer use one sequence number per frame, reliable transport protocols consider all the data transmitted as a stream of bytes.
 In these protocols, the sequence number placed in the segment header corresponds to the position of the first byte of the payload in the bytestream.
-This sequence number allows to detect losses but also enables the receiver to reorder the out-of-sequence segments.
+This sequence number allows detecting losses but also enables the receiver to reorder the out-of-sequence segments.
 This is illustrated in the figure below.

   .. msc::